cjdbarlow/bedside-notebook/anaesthesia/ent/ent-principles.md

 #Principles of Ear, Nose, and Throat Surgery

->ENT surgery has the anaesthetist and surgeon sharing the airway.
-Anaesthetic management has to adapt to surgical concerns.
+>* ENT surgery has the anaesthetist and surgeon sharing the airway
+>Anaesthetic management has to adapt to surgical concerns.
+>* 40% of difficult airway cases in NAP4 were ENT

 Anaesthesia for ENT surgery requires:
+* Appreciating the **shared airway**
 * Understanding the **pathology**
 **Pathology determines** the:
 	* Surgical approach and technique